- What is bodywork?

 No. Due to COVID precautions you are asked to complete an online intake form prior to your arrival.
 You should receive a link from MassageBook via email upon confirmation of your appointment.
 Please check your SPAM folder if you do not see it in your inbox.
 You should be able to view upcoming appointment details by logging into the Massagebook.com website with your email address and chosen password.

 5. Do you offer couples’ massage?

 No. At this time, ViaSana is owned and operated by a sole practitioner, focusing on delivering a very custom experience.
 You are more than welcome to book back-to-back appointments.
 There are plenty of pleasant ways to pass the time while your friend/partner/spouse/family member/bridesmaid, etc. receives treatment.
-Downstairs from ViaSana are other alternative medicine practices, and the next door over on our level houses an upscale hair and nail salon.
-If you walk up the hill past the end of our street, you’ll arrive at a beautiful waterfall.
-Or stroll just a couple blocks north along the highway and you’ll be at Fellin Park and the Ouray Hot Springs Pool.
+Some folks sit in the room quietly reading or sipping tea during their partner’s massage.
+Others may choose to visit the upscale hair and nail salon right next door.
+A short (but steep) hike up 8th Avenue takes you to a beautiful waterfall.
+An even easier stroll just a couple blocks north along Highway 550 lands you at Fellin Park and the Ouray Hot Springs Pool.
 Heading the opposite direction you can wander in and out of the charming shops and restaurants along Main Street.